agebrock/extjs-node/README.md

-Untouched libarary with a little adapter to run on NodeJS
+Untouched library including a little adapter to run on NodeJS

 * No DOM required
 * uses the original Ext.require function (working dependency system)